Last update Jan. 15, 2026

 Thank you for helping to protect and promote breastfeeding.

-Tacrolimus (topical use) belongs to this group or family:
+Tacrolimus (topical use) belongs to these groups or families:

 Main tradenames from several countries containing Tacrolimus (topical use) in its composition: